disrupted/subclean/README.md

 # Subclean

-> Simple CLI to give you better subtitles in seconds.
+> Simple CLI to instantly enhance your movie & TV show subtitles.

 Tested with Python 3.8 & 3.9